-If you already have a Florida drivers license then you can get a motorcycle endorsement on the drivers license you hold.
-To obtain your motorcycle endorsement you must show proof that you have completed the Florida Rider Program.
+If you already have a Florida Drivers License then you can get a Motorcycle Endorsement on your current drivers license.
+To obtain your Motorcycle Endorsement you must show proof that you have completed the Florida Rider Program.

-To get a Motorcycle Only license you must be at least 16 years old and have held a learners permit for at least a year with no traffic convictions.
-If you are over 18 you are not required to have held a learners permit.
+To get a Motorcycle Only License you must be at least 16 years old and have held a Learners Permit for at least a year with no traffic convictions.
+If you are age 18 or older you are not required to have held a learners permit.
 You must pass the standard class E operators license test that all drivers take to get a drivers license and complete the Basic Riders Course.

 To operate a three wheel motorcycle you must complete the S/TEP - Sidecar / Trike Evaluation Program.
 This course provides basic skills for those operating three wheel motorcycles and and side car rigs.

-Those who pass the Motorycycle S/TEP course will have an "S" restriction on their license.
+Those who pass the Motorcycle S/TEP course will have an "S" restriction on their license.
 The S Restriction indicates that the person only has permission to operate a three wheeled motorcycle.

-As of July 1, 2008 there will be NO temporary permits issued by the State of Florida.
+As of July 1, 2008 NO temporary permits are issued by the State of Florida.

-If you are 21 years old and covered by an insurance policy with at least $10,000 in medical benefits you can get a Helmet exemption.
-Note that law enforcement may stop you if you are not wearing a helmet and they believe you are under 21.
+If you are 21 years old and covered by an insurance policy with at least $10,000 in medical benefits you can get a helmet exemption.
+However law enforcement may stop you if you are not wearing a helmet if they believe you are under 21.

 Contact your Local DMV Office